cja224 | undergraduate

-Discuss contemporary challenges and emerging issues in the courts.
+- Discuss contemporary challenges and emerging issues in the courts.

-Explain the use of technology in the courtroom.
+- Explain the use of technology in the courtroom.

 Participants in the Courtroom

-Identify the duties, role, and ethics of the defense attorney.
+- Identify the duties, role, and ethics of the defense attorney.

 Criminal Processes: Arrest, Pre-Trial, and Trial

-Review arrest, booking, and initial appearance procedures.
+- Review arrest, booking, and initial appearance procedures.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.